-in Female Genital Cosmetic Surgery: Interdisciplinary Analysis and Solution, edited by Sarah Creighton and Lih-Mei Lao (Cambridge University Press, forthcoming).
+in Female Genital Cosmetic Surgery: Interdisciplinary Analysis and Solution, edited by Sarah Creighton and Lih-Mei Lao (Cambridge University Press, 2019).

 In this chapter I challenge the idea that an appeal to choice exonerates Female Genital Cosmetic Surgery (FGCS).
 My argument proceeds in five stages.
 First, I consider the normative role that choice plays in liberal society and philosophy.
 Second, I note that UK law does not treat choice as adequate for accessing FGCS.
 Third, I consider the relationship between choice and the concept of normality.
 Fourth, I consider choice in the context of cosmetic surgery generally, and analyse the distinctive features of FGCS.
 Fifth, I consider the policy implications of my analysis.